 Lord, blessed be your name

 Ouch!
-It was a clear message to me: He gives us our children, and then a mere 18 years later, He takes them away from us, so they can go out and do bigger and better things.
+It was a clear message to me: God gives us our children, and then a mere 18 years later, He takes them away from us, so they can go out and do bigger and better things.
 It is an act of faith as we let go of each one of these precious gifts that He has given.

 When we took her back to Wheaton in 2005, it was much easier on all of us, being the third time for Linda and the second time for me.

-I used this little phrase again when we invited Brian and his new fiancée to come home for Labor Day weekend.
+I used this little phrase again when we invited our son and his new fiancée to come home for Labor Day weekend.
 It seemed appropriate, as he will be moving towards that transition of “leaving and cleaving” next summer.
 It was also a great visit.
 The principle seems to have worked out well with them, too.

 We are still learning how to treat our children as adults, but I think we are on to something.
 The best we can hope for is that they will come back home again, or perhaps, let us visit them at their home next time.